kvinitkarmkar/kvinitkarmkar/README.md

 Hey!
 I'm a founder obsessed with building products at the intersection of **adaptive learning systems** and **practical education**.

 Currently working on:
-- 🧠 **KnoriX** - An Adaptive Intelligence Delivery Network (AIDN) that personalizes learning experiences
+- 🧠 **Project K** - An Adaptive Intelligence Delivery Network (AIDN) that personalizes learning experiences
 - ⛏️ **MinersBuddy** - Making mining engineering education accessible through intelligent platforms

 **My Philosophy:** Ship → Learn → Iterate.
 I believe in learning by building, founder-first thinking, and actually solving real problems instead of chasing trends.